mrkkrp/modalka/README.md

 * Generalizing the previous points, in Emacs, given combination of keys may have different meaning depending on situation.
-Control Mode automatic generation of key bindings puts them into stone.
+Control Mode automatic generation of key bindings puts them in stone.

 * It generates more key bindings than necessary replacing key bindings that should not be used in “normal” mode.
 As I said, *you* should control your